 Stuffing really is my favorite part of the thanksgiving meal.
 I’ve always loved it!
 And, it’s easy to make vegetarian stuffing that everyone will love.
 Even the meat eaters!

 I also love the fact that this stuffing is made entirely in the crock pot or slow cooker.
 It doesn’t take up any room in the oven (where space is at a premium).
-It doesn’t require any tending on the stove.
+No tending on the stove necessary.
 It would also be the perfect pot luck item to take to the family holiday dinner because it’s so easy!

 No dry stuffing

 If I’ve learned anything in my years on this earth, it’s that different people like different things.
 They have different tastes.

 Especially when it comes to Thanksgiving.
 I mean, they did an episode of Friends on it.
 Some people like their mashed potatoes with lumps.
 Some like them smooth, or with peas in them.